 Our Junior Surf members are entitled to use the downstairs changing rooms and showers.
 Parents are expected to accompany young children into the changing rooms and to supervise them.
 Showers must be limited to a maximum of 3 minutes, to enable all members to enjoy a hot shower.
-All members are required to use the footbath when entering the changing rooms and gear shed, to reduce the volume of sand tracked inside the Clubrooms.
-The age-groups 10 years and over are rostered on Clean-Up Duty at the end of the Junior Surf sessions and we request that parents oversee this activity to ensure the tasks are completed to a good standard.
+All members are required to use the footbath when entering the changing rooms and gear shed, to reduce the volume of sand tracked inside the clubrooms.
+All age-groups are rostered on clean-up duty at the end of the Junior Surf sessions and we request that parents oversee this activity to ensure the tasks are completed to a good standard.